 Talking about the anatomy of a sperm cell, it can be divided into head and tail.
-The head contains nucleus with densely coiled chromatin fibers and is anteriorly surrounded by a thin and flattened sac known as acrosome.
+The head contains a nucleus with densely coiled chromatin fibres and is anteriorly surrounded by a thin and flattened sac known as acrosome.
 Acrosome contains enzymes that help in the penetration into the female egg or ovum.
 The head portion of a sperm also contains vacuoles.
 On the other hand, the tail which is also known as flagellum is the longest part of a sperm and goes into a wave-like motion that helps the sperm to swim and penetrate the egg.
 The four parts of the tail include the connecting piece, principal piece, midpiece and the end piece.

-Ovum has a cell substance at its center called the yolk or ooplasm.
-Ooplasm contains a nucleus named the germinal vesicle and also nucleolus called the germinal spot.
+Ovum has a cell substance at its centre called the yolk or ooplasm.
+Ooplasm contains a nucleus named the germinal vesicle and also a nucleolus called the germinal spot.
 Ooplasm has formative yolk and nutritive yolk, the formative yolk is the cytoplasm of an ordinary animal cell and the nutritive yolk (deutoplasm) is made of rounded granules composed of fatty and albuminoidal substances in the cytoplasm.
 The latter helps in nourishing the embryo in the early stages of developmental phase in mammals.
 On the other hand, birds contain egg nutritive yolk which is enough to supply its chick enough nutrients throughout the period of incubation.

 We will highlight the differences between sperm and ovum in a tabular chart as follows.

-1. What is the Difference Between Sperm and Egg Cells?
+1. What is the difference between sperm and egg cells?

 Sperm are male reproductive cells or male gametes produced in the male reproductive organs known as the testes whereas egg cells are ovum (ova), female gametes produced in the female reproductive organs called ovaries.
 Both of them differ in their structure, however, these come together to fuse and form a zygote that results into a new organism.

-2. What is Fertilisation?
+2. What is fertilisation?

-3. What is a Diploid Cell?
+3. What is a diploid cell?

 A diploid cell is formed when the nucleus of both the sperm (haploid) and an egg (haploid) fuse.
 A diploid cell is also called zygote.

-4. What is Artificial Insemination?
+4. What is artificial insemination?